Villers-sur-Mer

-Villers-sur-Mer (/fr/) is a commune in the Calvados department in Normandy, northwestern France, with a population of 2,644 as of 2017.
+Villers-sur-Mer (/fr/) is a commune in the Calvados department in Normandy, northwestern France.

 Geography

 The commune is located on the French coast of the English Channel, on the Côte Fleurie, between Deauville and Houlgate, approximately 200 km from Paris.

 It is the northernmost French commune through which falls the Prime meridian of the world.
 The latter is represented on the seafront promenade with a blue mark on the ground and on the parapet.
 This mark is positioned 32 metres west of the actual meridian in use today, the IERS Reference Meridian.